cmu-delphi/delphi-epidata/docs/api/covid_hosp_facility.md

 # COVID-19 Hospitalization by Facility

-This data source is a mirror of the "COVID-19 Reported Patient Impact and Hospital Capacity by Facility" dataset provided by the US Department of Health & Human Services via healthdata.gov.
+This data source mirrors the "COVID-19 Reported Patient Impact and Hospital Capacity by Facility" dataset provided by the US Department of Health & Human Services via healthdata.gov.